super912ge/k8s-go-opa-demo/docs/learning-roadmap-1.md

 Since you plan to deploy that application to Kubernetes you must build a container image to run in your local Kubernetes cluster.
 * Write a Dockerfile to build your application
+* Write a Kuberntes manifest defining a `Deployment` for you application

+Deploy your application to you local Kubernetes cluster and create a `port-forward` to test it work as expected

 ## Golang